 How to Grow Pepperoncini

 Start your pepperoncini plants as seeds inside in the early spring or late winter.
 Press the seeds approximately a quarter-inch into a good, all-purpose potting soil.
 Water them daily to keep them moist and place the containers in a sunny window.
-Typically, you will being to see seedlings in one to two weeds.
+Typically, you'll begin to see seedlings in one to two weeks.

-Transplant your seedlings outside when the night temperatures are consistently above 55 degrees and there is no longer a threat of frost.
+Transplant your pepperoncini seedlings outside when the night temperatures are consistently above 55 degrees Fahrenheit and there's no longer a threat of frost.
 Soak the pots before you transplant your peppers.
 Make sure the root ball is completely soaked.
-You do not want the soil to dry out.
+You don't want the soil to dry out.

-Apply a 2- to 4-inch layer of mulch around your plants so that they will maintain their water balance and not dry out.
+Apply a 2- to 4-inch layer of mulch around your plants so that they'll maintain their water balance and not dry out.
 This will also keep the moisture evenly distributed and help to cut down on weeds in your garden.

-Water your plants daily while they are growing with at least an inch of water.
-For a hotter pepper you can water the plants once a week, but do not wait longer than that or the pods will dry out.
+Water your pepperoncini plants once or twice per week as needed while they're growing with at least 1 to 2 inches of water weekly.
+If the plants don't get enough water from rain, supplement with irrigation.
+For a hotter pepper, you can water the plants once a week, but don't wait longer than that or the pods will dry out.

 Stake your pepper plants once they begin to grow and develop heavy pods.
 This will prevent the plants from breaking.
 Drive a stake into the ground and use string to tie the plant up.

-Harvest your pepper plants when they are 2 to 3 inches long and are a bright green in color.
+Harvest your pepper plants when they are 2 to 3 inches long and are a bright greenish-yellow in color.
+A ripe pepperoncini is firm.
 They will store in the refrigerator for several weeks, or you can freeze them for up to a year.
 Pickling preserves them for several years.